Sumaira Abdulali

-Sumaira Abdulali, born 22 May 1961 is an environmentalist from Mumbai, India, founder of the NGO Awaaz Foundation and convenor of the Movement against Intimidation, Threat and Revenge against Activists (MITRA).
+Sumaira Abdulali (born 22 May 1961) is an environmentalist from Mumbai, India, founder of the NGO Awaaz Foundation and convenor of the Movement against Intimidation, Threat and Revenge against Activists (MITRA).
 She was co-chairman of the Conservation Subcommittee and honorary secretary of Asia's oldest and largest environmental NGO, the Bombay Natural History Society, and was a Governing Council Member between 2008 and 2021.

-Through legal interventions, advocacy and public campaigns, contribution to documentary films, television debates and press articles she has successfully mainstreamed and built consciousness about previously unknown environmental hazards, notably noise pollution and sand mining, and has won national and International awards for her work.
-She also set up the first network for protection of activists in India after an attack on her by the sand mafia is 2004.
+Through legal interventions, advocacy and public campaigns, contribution to documentary films, television debates and press articles, she has successfully mainstreamed and built consciousness about previously unknown environmental hazards, notably noise pollution and sand mining, and is a Governing Council and has won national and international awards for her work.
+She also set up the first network for protection of activists in India after an attack on her by the sand mafia in 2004.

 She has been referred to as "one of India's foremost environmental activists."

 Activism

 Noise pollution

 Sumaira Abdulali has been called the Indian 'Minister of Noise' by Government officers and by the press.

 In 2003, Abdulali filed public interest litigation in coordination with the Bombay Environment Action Group, Dr. Yeshwant Oke and Dr. Prabhakar Rao in the Bombay High Court demanding the demarcation of silence zones.
 Seven years later, in 2009, the Bombay High Court directed the Brihanmumbai Municipal Corporation to demarcate 2,237 silence zones extending 100 metres around hospitals, educational institutions, courts and religious institutions.

 In 2006, Abdulali founded Awaaz Foundation, a registered public trust to support her work in environmentalism, named for the Marathi and Hindi word for "noise".
 She has continued her campaign against noise pollution through litigation, advocacy and awareness programs with pro bono help from legal and advertising professionals and through volunteers.
 Professionals such as Ishwar Nankani of Nankani and Associates and Josy Paul of BBDO India have been an integral part of her campaign.

 In 2007, she filed another petition with the Awaaz Foundation for control of noise from horns, vehicular traffic, construction activities, firecrackers, for a noise map of Mumbai city integrated into its Development Plan and for strict and impartial implementation of the Noise Pollution Rules.
 In 2016 the High Court heard the PIL and passed final orders to control noise from all these sources, for the State of Maharashtra to conduct noise mapping studies in all cities of Maharashtra and to integrate the noise mapping of Mumbai into its draft Development Plan for the next 25 years.
 The Court also clarified that their orders would apply to events and festivities of all religions and issued Contempt Notices to Government and Police officers who had failed to implement their orders.
 Mumbai, which was declared the noisiest city in India in January 2016 was the only city in India where noise levels declined from previous years during the festival season 2016.
-The Mumbai Police thanked citizens of Mumbai through a Statement for making this happen.
+The Mumbai Police thanked citizens of Mumbai through a statement for making this happen.